Carding Wool by Hand and Making Perfect Rolags

 Spin the newly formed rolags as soon as possible to prevent them from getting squashed.

 Carding wool shouldn’t be hard.
 Revisit fiber processing tips in Wool Combing and Carding (Interweave Press, 2013).
-In this excerpt, author Carol Huebscher Rhoades shows you how carding wool is simplified with the right body position and technique, and she shows how to make the perfect rolag.
+In this excerpt, author Carol Huebscher Rhoades shows you how to card wool with ease.
+She explains how carding wool by hand becomes simplified with the right body position and technique, and she shows how to make the perfect rolags for spinning.

-When hand spinners explain their craft to others, they often start by showing some wool and explaining the basics of carding; then they demonstrate spinning a yarn.
-However, I’ve noticed that many spinners don’t hand card their wool.
+When hand spinners explain their craft to others, they often start by showing some wool and explaining the basics of wool carding; then they demonstrate spinning a yarn.
+However, I’ve noticed that many spinners don’t practice hand carding wool.
 Some prefer to spin from the locks, to flick or drum card, or to comb their fibers, while others have their fibers prepared commercially.
 It’s easy to see why many spinners aren’t hand carders.
 It seems to take a long time; it doesn’t always give easy-to-spin results; and it can be stressful on muscles and joints in the arms and hands.
-However, carding doesn’t have to be that way.
-It can be fast and easy on the body, and it’s the key to quickly-spun and controlled woolen yarns.
+However, carding wool by hand doesn’t have to be that way.
+It can be fast and easy on the body, and it’s the key to quickly spun and controlled woolen yarns made from well-formed rolags.

 Before You Start

 My secret weapon for cleaning the carders is a roller pick.
 Your hairdresser will probably give you a couple or you can purchase them at a beauty supply store.
-The plastic picks slide easily between the teeth without damaging the teeth or backing.
+The plastic picks slide easily between the teeth without damaging the teeth or backing, making hand carding wool smoother and more efficient.

-The most important idea to keep in mind is that you want your carding to produce a rolag that will be spun into a light and airy woolen yarn.
+The most important idea to keep in mind is that you want your wool carding process to produce rolags that will be spun into a light and airy woolen yarn.
 Woolen yarn can be up to 60 percent air, and the air pockets between the fibers produce a lightweight yet warm yarn and garment.
-At every step of the carding process, from selecting your fibers, to cleaning, carding, and spinning them, think light, think airy.
+At every step of the carding wool by hand process, from selecting your fibers, to cleaning, carding, and spinning them, think light, think airy, and think about creating even rolags for spinning.

 Online Store Logo